 The Council is deemed not to control assets that fall within contractual and other arrangements which involve the provision of a service using specific underlying assets and as a result there are no additional assets to be recognised as PPE in the Council's Balance Sheet.

-IFRS16 will require Council's to account for embedded leases separately and disclose accordingly.
+IFRS16 from 1 April 2024 will require Council's to account for embedded leases separately and disclose accordingly.